 CarFest South will take place from 24th – 26th August.
 Set in the rolling landscape of Laverstoke Park Farm, the unmissable family festival is set to be bigger and better than ever for 2018.

-Ricky Wilson (Kaiser Chiefs) will be putting together a ‘pizza’ band with The Feeling, Gary Kemp (Spandau Ballet), Sophie Ellis Bextor and Beverly Knight.
+Ricky Wilson (Kaiser Chiefs) will be putting together the Supergroup band and it stars The Feeling, Gary Kemp (Spandau Ballet), Sophie Ellis Bextor and Beverly Knight.

 Once again, CarFest will offer incredible cars, great food, live music, and a rich mix of family entertainment.